 Such a bill could be passed in Nigeria in future

 The real danger with SOPA is that other governments could emulate the United States and pass similar bills in their countries.
 For example, Nigeria could pass such a bill that censors people online in the guise of fighting piracy.
 Internet offers us privacy and freedom, SOPA will take it from us.

 What is the status of SOPA?

-The SOPA bill has been put-off by congress till later this 2012, so the battle continues.
+The SOPA bill has been put-off by congress till later 2012, but the bill was eventually killed.

 - Best VPN for Watching Nigerian TV Shows

 - Everything you need to know about VPNs

 - How to Watch Showmax in the USA